charitha22/hybf-cc23-artifact/README.md

 ### Modifying/Extending HyBF

-_HyBF_ is implemented as `LLVM-IR` transformation pass, therefore it can be extended to add new features or new branch fusion techniques.
+_HyBF_ is implemented as an transformation pass at the `LLVM IR` level.
+It can easily be extended to add new features or new branch fusion techniques.
 In this section, we give a brief overview of the source code structure of _HyBF_ along with details on what is implemented on each source file.

 _HyBF_ is implemented as a `LLVM` module pass in `llvm/lib/Transforms/Scalar/HybridBranchFusion.cpp`.
-The `run` method of this module pass iterate over all functions of the module and apply the best branch fusion technique (out of CFM-CS and SEME-Fusion) to given conditional branch location.
+The `run` method of this module pass iterates over all functions of the module and, for each conditional branch location inside the function, applies the best branch fusion technique (out of CFM-CS and SEME-Fusion).
-Application of HyBF for a given function is implemented in `runImpl` method.
+HyBF is implemented as a transformation on the function level and its implementation can be found in the `runImpl` method.
-This method iterates over all conditional branches of the functions and applies SEME-Fusion and CFM-CS to cloned versions of the same function.
+This method iterates over all conditional branches of the functions and applies both SEME-Fusion and CFM-CS to cloned versions of the same function.
 If any of the techniques is profitable, the best approach is applied for the original function.
-`EstimateFunctionSize` method implements the IR size calculation for a given function.
+The `EstimateFunctionSize` method offers an estimate of the final binary size of a given function at the LLVM IR level.
-Any other novel branch fusion technique can be also integrated into the `runImpl` method similarly.
+Similar to SEME-Fusion and CFM-CS, any novel branch fusion technique can be easily integrated into the `runImpl` method.

 _SEME-Fusion_ technique is implemented in `llvm/lib/Transforms/Scalar/BranchFusion.cpp` and